canoo/grails-ulc/README.md

     grails create-app-ulc &lt;nameOfYourApplication&gt;

-A webapp application may contain several ULC applications, however the default template and configuration provided by this plugin are setup for a single ULC application.
+A webapp application may contain several ULC applications.
+However, the default template and configuration provided by this plugin are set up for a single ULC application.
 This is to take advantage of ULC's application framework.
-Of course this is just for your convenience.
+Of course, this is just for your convenience.
 In case you require more than one ULC application running within the same Grails application just follow the guidelines in the enclosed PDF documents (*ULCApplicationDevelopmentGuide.pdf*).

 4. Locate the generated application class file under *src/groovy*.
-This is the entry point for your newly clreated ULC application.
-The following snippet reproduces the contents of the evaluated application template
+This is the entry point for your newly created ULC application.
+The following snippet reproduces the content of the evaluated application template

     package com.acme